-Dr. Barbara Hopkins received her Doctor of Musical Arts degree from Stony Brook University, where she studied with Samuel Baron.
+She currently serves as Assistant Principal Flute with the Hartford Symphony Orchestra, and teaches at The Hartt School Community Division of the University of Hartford and Sacred Heart University.
+She also serves as chair of the Historical Flutes Committee of the National Flute Association and performs on historical flutes with the Rosewood Ensemble.
+She received her Doctor of Musical Arts degree from Stony Brook University, where she studied with Samuel Baron.
 She earned her Master of Music from The Mannes College of Music under Thomas Nyfenger, and her Bachelor of Music at The Hartt School with John Wion.
-She currently serves as Assistant Principal Flute with the Hartford Symphony Orchestra, and teaches at The Hartt School Community Division of the University of Hartford

 A cousin of nineteenth century Connecticut flute maker Asa Hopkins, Barbara is very interested in early flutes and music.
 She has acquired several flutes by Asa Hopkins, and has had them restored to playing condition.
 She founded The Rosewood Chamber Ensemble with guitarist Judy Handler, which specializes in concerts of early music performed on period instruments.
 The Greater Boston Flute Association Gazette wrote of their Boston concert, “The pieces were played with style and joy, resulting in a captivating performance.”
-Their first CD, Songs and Dances of Early America, was partly funded by a grant from the University of Connecticut School of Fine Arts.
+Flute Talk praised their CD, Songs and Dances of Early America, saying, "This refreshing CD is one you will listen to over and over again."
+It was partly funded by a grant from the University of Connecticut School of Fine Arts.

 Barbara was first prize winner in the National Flute Association Orchestral Audition Competition, has been a top prize winner in the New York Flute Club Young Artist Competition, and was awarded a fellowship to Tanglewood Music Center, where she had the honor of playing principal flute under Leonard Bernstein.

 More information about Barbara is available at www.BarbaraHopkins.com.